The Be-Do-Have Model

 The Be-Do-Have model

-To effectively apply the Be-Do-Have model, follow these steps:
+To effectively apply the model, follow these steps:

 2️⃣ Identify your desired state of being

-Ask yourself: Who do I need to be in order to accomplish this goal?
+Ask: Who do I need to be to achieve this goal?

-3️⃣ Define actions based on your desired state of being
+3️⃣ Define actions that match your desired identity

 For an application of the Be-Do-Have model and additional information see:

-Habits: Determine the type of person you want to be.
+🔗 Become the person you want to be.

 References